WHAT IS ANORECTAL MANOMETRY?

-Anorectal Manometry is a set of pain-free tests that allow us to evaluate your pelvic floor function.
+Anorectal Manometry (sometimes referred to as anal manometry or rectal manometry) is a set of pain-free tests that allow us to evaluate the pelvic floor function of men, women, trans, and non-binary individuals.
 The test is administered by positioning a thin, flexible catheter into the anus that feeds through to the rectum.
 The variables most commonly measured are the anal sphincter resting pressure, the anal squeeze pressure as a mark of muscle strength, the Rectoanal Inhibitory Reflex, rectal sensation tone and compliance, simulated defecation, sensation, discrimination, fatigue, and paradoxical contraction.

 Why Is It Needed?

 Gay men and others who engage in receptive anal sex need to be especially conscious of the health and wellbeing of their pelvic floor to avoid issues that may arise from the combination of anal play and aging.
 Regular, yearly Pelvic Health Screenings are recommended as a preventative measure to ensure your pelvic health is strong and vital.
-Using normative data, timely manometry tests can detect changes, so preventative treatment can be instigated before symptoms are inevitable.
+Using normative data, timely manometry tests for men, women, trans, and non-binary individuals can detect changes, so preventative treatment can be instigated before symptoms are inevitable.

 Many people have not given their pelvic floor muscles any thought.
 Some symptomatic people simply don’t know that something can be done about their issues, while others are embarrassed to discuss their issues.
 If you have never thought about your pelvic floor, please take a moment to ask yourself these simple questions: